 Decades later, we are finally at what I recognize as a tipping point for the transformation of public education.
 There has been an understanding for decades now that public schools were not keeping up to speed with the real world and that we could do better.
 Many of us felt a change was imminent back in the 90s, but the wheels of politically charged bureaucracies turn slowly, and the public was generally not concerned enough to take action.
 Many of us moved on because time was passing us by.
 Now is different, though.
 There is change afoot!
 I’m sure more years in development are required, but the decks are being cleared.

-The (Further) Case for the Free Market in Education – Foundation for Economic Education
+The (Further) Case for the Free Market in Education – Foundation for Economic EducationThe (Further) Case for the Free Market in Education – Foundation for Economic Education

 Here is helpful documentation with many useful links for researching public domain and copyright law.
 I would like to find a public domain project to breathe new life into this year.
 I love the idea of the detective work required to find the perfect project.

 Public Domain Day 2023 | Duke University School of LawPublic Domain Day 2023 | Duke University School of Law

 Looking at setting up my next newsletter and thinking of ideas.
 The above-referenced post is great for the brainstorming stage.
 I also recommend Aweber for email newsletters.
 Not every small business owner can afford to invest in email marketing right away.
 But they still need to be able to connect with their customers and prospects.
 That is why AWeber is now available to everyone.
 Start for free and quickly grow your business ⏤ no time restrictions, no credit card required.
 Create your free account today via my affiliate link.